Skip to content

 Question Can I add another person, such as my spouse or a friend, to my tiedown permit?

 Answer You may add another person to your permit only if that person separately applies and qualifies for a permit.
 If a person is added to your permit, that person must comply with all requirements applicable to your permit, including being an owner or lessee of an aircraft listed on the permit.
 Transferred spaces are not permissible without prior authorization.
-Please contact the Leasing Office with any changes that may occur.
+Please contact the Tiedown Office with any changes that may occur.

 Question When will my permit expire?
 How do I apply for a new one?

-Answer All permits will expire on March 31, 2025.
+Answer All permits will expire on March 31, 2030.
 A permittee who wishes to retain their tiedown space after the expiration of their permit must apply for a subsequent permit.
 The application will be approved if it is determined that 1) the space is not needed for airport expansion, development, operation, or other state purpose, and 2) the permittee qualifies for a permit and is in compliance with the tiedown regulations.
-The Leasing Office will send notices and application forms to permittees before their permits expire for their convenience in applying for a new permit.
+The Tiedown Office will send notices and application forms to permittees before their permits expire for their convenience in applying for a new permit.

 Question Where can I move snow from my tiedown space in the winter?